 Golf Car Batteries For Sale near Tucson, Catalina & Green Valley, AZ

-Inactivity can be extremely harmful to all lead-acid batteries.
-If seasonal use is anticipated, we recommend the following:
+Stagnation occurs from battery inactivity and is extremely harmful to all lead-acid batteries.
+If seasonal storage is anticipated, we recommend the following:

 - When not in use during the season or off-season recharge the pack at least every two weeks and no less than once a month.

 There are three primary types of battery discharge cycles: shallow, moderate and deep.
 These terms help us understand the type of cycling batteries experience.
 Let’s take a look at all three types.
 Shallow cycles occur when only a small percentage of the total battery capacity is discharged.
 Moderate or deep cycles are discharged by a higher percentage of the battery’s total capacity (see Figure 2).